Saturdays 12-3pm 8 weeks

-In six weeks, each class being three hours, students will develop a television pilot from concept to first draft.
+In eight weeks, each class being three hours, students will develop a television pilot from concept to first draft.
 They will also be given the necessary tools to continue writing and rewriting on their own.

 The first half of each class will be devoted to an improv technique or exercise that will illustrate an important principle of television screenwriting.
 We will then spend the second half of each class workshopping each student’s pilot (pitches, outlines, and pages).

 A little bit About Matt: Matt has a masters degree in TV and Film Screenwriting from LMU, a BFA in Film Theory and Production from FAU, and recently finished a staff writing job on a half-hour comedy tv series that is currently in development at CineFocus Productions.
 He has written dozens of short films, feature films, tv pilots, spec pilots, sketches.
 In addition to his writing background, Matt has and continues to study and perform improv at the Westside and around Los Angeles.

 NO REFUNDS OR EXCHANGES – THERE ARE NO REFUNDS OR EXCHANGES FOR TICKETS, MERCHANDISE OR CLASSES PURCHASED.
 ALL SALES ARE FINAL.